 Appreciation to the speakers at the roundtable

-VCF giving flowers to representatives of WHO, PATH, and National Institute of Nutrition
+VCF giving flowers to representatives of WHO, PATH, and the National Institute of Nutrition

-World Heart Foundation: The World Heart Federation is the principal representative body for the global cardiovascular community, representing more than 200 heart foundations, scientific societies, civil society and patient organizations from over 100 countries.
-Since 1978, WHF has been working to end needless deaths and build global commitment for improved cardiovascular health at the global, regional, national and community levels.
-WHF Roundtables provide a national meeting forum for stakeholders in cardiovascular health to identify barriers to and solutions for secondary and primary prevention of cardiovascular diseases and then develop a national plan of action to be implemented in partnership with governments and policy makers, healthcare professionals, academic and research institutions, NGOs, health activists and advocates and corporate entities.
+World Heart Foundation: The World Heart Federation is the principal representative body for the global cardiovascular community, representing more than 200 heart foundations, scientific societies, civil society, and patient organizations from over 100 countries.
+Since 1978, WHF has been working to end needless deaths and build global commitment to improved cardiovascular health at the global, regional, national, and community levels.
+WHF Roundtables provide a national meeting forum for stakeholders in cardiovascular health to identify barriers to and solutions for secondary and primary prevention of cardiovascular diseases and then develop a national plan of action to be implemented in partnership with governments and policymakers, healthcare professionals, academic and research institutions, NGOs, health activists, and advocates and corporate entities.
 WHF acts as the global facilitator of the Roundtables, empowering and supporting country Members to take a leading role in convening national Roundtables and in taking forward the Action Plans coming out of these stakeholder meetings.
-Since 2016, WHF and its members have organized 7 roundtables in Brazil, Colombia, Spain, Saudi Arabia, the Philippines, Kenya and Mexico, on cholesterol, hypertension and Prevention of CVD among people living with diabetes
+Since 2016, WHF and its members have organized 7 roundtables in Brazil, Colombia, Spain, Saudi Arabia, the Philippines, Kenya, and Mexico, on cholesterol, hypertension, and Prevention of CVD among people living with diabetes

-Access Accelerated: Access Accelerated is a first-of-its-kind, multi-stakeholder collaboration focused on improving NCD care.
-Involving more than 20 biopharmaceutical companies, the initiative works with partners such as the World Heart Federation, World Bank Group, City Cancer Challenge and NCD Alliance to help overcome a variety of access barriers to NCD medicines in low-income and lower-middle income countries.
-Access Accelerated will support multi-stakeholder dialogue and begin on the ground work to improve NCD prevention, diagnosis and treatment.
+Access Accelerated: Access Accelerated is a first-of-its-kind, a multi-stakeholder collaboration focused on improving NCD care.
+Involving more than 20 biopharmaceutical companies, the initiative works with partners such as the World Heart Federation, World Bank Group, City Cancer Challenge, and NCD Alliance to help overcome a variety of access barriers to NCD medicines in low-income and lower-middle-income countries.
+Access Accelerated will support multi-stakeholder dialogue and begin the groundwork to improve NCD prevention, diagnosis, and treatment.
 For more information, please visit AccessAccelerated.org